sodafoundation/architecture-analysis/specs/capri/Multi-attach.md

 	ReplicationType string `json:"replicationType,omitempty"`
 	ReplicationDriverName string `json:"replicationDriverName,omitempty"`

-	// Multiattach
+	// MultiAttach
 	// If true, this volume can attach to more than one instance.
-Default will be multiattach:False Multiattach bool `json:"multiattach,omitempty"`
+Default will be multiAttach:False MultiAttach bool `json:"multiAttach,omitempty"`
 }
 ```